ThorbenKuck/NetCom2/CONTRIBUTING.md

 If possible, do not make major changes to the design!
 Create a test, that thoroughly tests your new feature!

+### Tests

+Tests can be done in 2 ways:

+1) Unit-Tests.
+   Create your test in <code>src/test/java</code> and then in the same package as the class you are testing
+   Name your Test in the following pattern: _"{Class-Name}Test"_
+   You may freely define the size of your unit.
+Make it as small as possible.
+   Mock external dependencies, but do not mock message-objects.
+2) Integration-Tests.
+   Create your test in <code>src/test/java/integration</code> and then in whatever package you feel comfortable with
+   Describe, what has to be done, so that your test can be run and succeeds.

+Annotate your Test with the Annotation <code>@Testing</code> and your code with <code>@Tested</code>.
+Those Annotations are for documentation-purposes only.
+Anything, that you need for a Unit-Test, should be exposed via the TestUtils class.

+---

 ### External Contributions